dellsystem/smlunit/readme.md

 * Comparing lists of reals?
 (Currently not possible)
 * Consider actually compiling things instead of this ridiculous echo/piping stuff
 * Organising tests into sections or test cases.
 Like in QUnit?
+* Make sure assertRealEqual does what it's supposed to do, and consider changing the name